miek/inspectrum/README.md

 If an unknown file extension is loaded, inspectrum will default to `*.cf32`.

 ## Features
- * Large (multi-gigabyte) file support
+ * Large (100GB+) file support
  * Spectrogram with zoom/pan
- * Plots of amplitude, frequency and IQ samples
+ * Plots of amplitude, frequency, phase and IQ samples
+ * Cursors for measuring period, symbol rate and extracting symbols
+ * Export of selected time period, filtered samples and demodulated data

 ## Contact
  * #inspectrum on freenode IRC